ZyanyaRios/cse15l-lab-reports/LabReport4.md

 <img width="703" alt="image" src="https://github.com/ZyanyaRios/cse15l-lab-reports/assets/105988785/ca65832d-e793-4078-8e06-631381fa45ef">

 To fix the test error, I had to fix a bug in the `ListExamples.java` file.
 To do so, I had to manually enter the command `vim ListExamples.java` and `<enter>` in the terminal to edit the `ListExamples.java` file.
-Once I entered file, I had to press the `<down>` key 39 times to move down to the right line of code, then press the `<right>` key 11 times to again move to the correct character I wanted to delete, then entered `I` to use Insert mode.
+Once I entered file, starting from the first line, I had to press the `<down>` key 43 times to move down to the right line of code, then press the `<right>` key 11 times to again move to the correct character I wanted to delete, then entered `I` to use Insert mode.
 I then pressed `<backspace>` once to get rid of the `1`, and then added the number `2`.
 After that, I used the `<esc>` key to go back to Normal mode.
 I saved my changes by entering `:w` then `<enter>`.
 Afterwards, I entered `:q!` to exit the program and then `<enter>` which took me back to my terminal.

 ## Step 8: Run the tests, demonstrating that they now succeed